Representation varieties of twisted Hopf links: Twisted Hopf links

 In this paper, we shall focus on the \emph{twisted Hopf link}, which is the link formed by two circles knotted as the Hopf link but with $n$ twists, as depicted in Figure \ref{fig1}.
 We will denote this knot by $H_n$.
 Notice that the link $H_1$ is the usual Hopf link.

 \begin{proposition} The fundamental group of the (complement of the) twisted Hopf link with $n \geq 1$ twists is

 where $[a^n,b] = a^nba^{-n}b^{-1}$ is the group commutator. \end{proposition}

-\begin{proof} Let us compute the Wirtinger presentation of the fundamental group of $H_n$.
-Let us orient the two strands as shown in Figure \ref{fig1}.
+\begin{proof} Let us compute the Wirtinger presentation of the fundamental group of $H_n$, which is a presentation of the fundamental group of the complement of a knot that can be obtained algorithmically from the crossings of a planar representation of the knot \cite[Chapter III.D]{Rolfsen}.
+Let us orient the two strands of $H_n$ as shown in Figure \ref{fig1}.
 From these orientation, we observe that $\pi_1(S^3-H_n)$ is generated by $2n$ elements, namely $x_1, y_1, \ldots, x_n, y_n$, corresponding to the $2n$ arcs of overpassing strands.
 For the relations, the knot has $n$ double crossings of the form of Figure \ref{fig2}.

 From each of these crossings, we obtain two relations $y_kx_k = x_{k+1}y_k$ and $x_{k+1}y_k = y_{k+1}x_{k+1}$ for $k = 1, 2, \ldots, n$, writing $x_{n+1} = x_1$ and $y_{n+1} = y_1$.
 Therefore, we get that